asggo/store/README.md

 # store
+The store package provides a simple wrapper for the Bolt key/value database. store allows you to create and delete buckets in the root of the database and allows you to read, write, and delete key/value pairs within a bucket.
+Store does not support nested buckets.

     import "github.com/asggo/store/"

-store provides a simple wrapper for the Bolt key/value database. store allows you to create and delete buckets in the root of the database and allows you to read, write, and delete key/value pairs within a bucket.
-Store does not support nested buckets.

 ## Usage

 ### Storing Key/Value Pairs
+All keys are stored in buckets.
+Keys can be created and updated with the Write method.
+Keys can be viewed with the Read method and deleted with the Delete method.

-    s := NewStore("/path/to/database/file") err :=
+    s := NewStore("/path/to/database/file")

+    err := s.CreateBucket("bucketname")
-    s.CreateBucket("bucketname") if err != nil {
+    if err != nil {
         log.Println("Could not create bucket.")
     }

-    err = s.Write("bucketname", "key", []byte("value")) if err != nil {
+    err = s.Write("bucketname", "key", []byte("value"))
+    if err != nil {
         log.Println("Could not write key/value pair.")
     }

-    val = s.Read("bucketname", "key") err = s.Delete("bucketname", "key") if
+    val = s.Read("bucketname", "key")

+    err = s.Delete("bucketname", "key")
-    err != nil {
+    if err != nil {
         log.Println("Could not delete key.")
     }